top of page

 • Update the mapping sheet with findings such as:

-• Null Handling: fill with default values, drop rows, or flag for review
+- Null Handling: Strategies to fill with default values, drop rows, or flag for review.

-• Duplicate Checks: flag fields with repeated values needing deduplication
+- Duplicate Checks: Identifying fields with repeated values that need deduplication.

-• Inconsistencies: mixed types or inconsistent date formats
+- Inconsistencies: Addressing mixed types or inconsistent date formats.

 Monitoring Data Quality with Power BI

-Another effective application of data profiling is using Power BI to track data quality over time.
-By setting up incremental refresh in Power BI, teams can regularly monitor trends and improvements in data quality.
-As data profiling provides insights into missing values, duplicates, and inconsistencies, these can be visualized in Power BI dashboards to track changes.
-This allows for ongoing monitoring and ensures that data quality improves with each migration phase, helping teams stay on top of critical data integrity issues.
+Another effective application of data profiling is leveraging Power BI to track data quality over time.
+By establishing incremental refresh in Power BI, teams can consistently monitor trends and improvements in data quality.

 Conclusion

 Data profiling is a vital pre-migration step.
-It enables teams to understand the current state of their data, define proper transformation rules, and minimize migration risks.
-By using Python and tools like ydata-profiling, you can automate this process and produce detailed insights with minimal effort.
+It empowers teams to understand their data's current state, define suitable transformation rules, and reduce migration risks.
+By using Python and tools like ydata-profiling, you can automate this process and glean detailed insights with minimal effort.

-Incorporating data profiling into your migration workflow improves data quality and lays a solid foundation for a successful transition to the new system.
+Incorporating data profiling into your migration workflow significantly improves data quality.
+It lays a solid foundation for a successful transition to the new system.
+Don’t underestimate the importance of this step in ensuring a smooth and efficient migration.

 Comments